• Home

 Serving Suggestions for Prosciutto Brussels Sprouts

-• Roasted, Grilled or Air Fryed Chicken: A simple, juicy roast or grilled chicken pairs beautifully, letting the Brussels sprouts shine as a flavorful side.
+• Serve with roasted, grilled or air fryed chicken: A simple, juicy roast or grilled chicken pairs beautifully, letting the Brussels sprouts shine as a flavorful side.
+Try it with my Air Fryer Chicken Tenders Without Breading.

-• Grilled or Air Fryed Salmon: The savory prosciutto and Brussels sprouts complement the grilled salmon's rich buttery flavor.
+• This dish goes great with grilled or air fryed salmon: The savory prosciutto and Brussels sprouts complement the grilled salmon's rich buttery flavor.
+Try it with my Air Fryer Maple Salmon Fillets.

-• Butternut Squash Soup: For a cozy option, pair the sprouts with a warm, slightly sweet butternut squash soup that contrasts nicely with the savory flavors.
+• With soups: For a cozy option, pair the sprouts with a warm, slightly sweet butternut squash soup that contrasts nicely with the savory flavors, just like my Butternut Squash and Carrot Soup with Ginger and Turmeric.

 Frequently Asked Questions